Remote First Aid - Calgary

-Comprehensive first aid and cardiopulmonary resuscitation (CPR) skills for those who live or work in a non-urban or remote workplace or community, or who are outdoor
+Comprehensive first aid and cardiopulmonary resuscitation (CPR) skills for those who live or work in a non-urban or remote workplace or community, or who are outdoor recreation enthusiasts.

 Comprehensive first aid and cardiopulmonary resuscitation (CPR) skills for those who live or work in a non-urban or remote workplace or community, or who are outdoor recreation enthusiasts.
 Participants will gain the skills and training required for planning, preventing injury, and promoting individual safety in a remote setting.
 Includes strategies for providing extended care in a remote setting for up to 24 hours.
 Part of the course is taught in an outdoor setting and requires greater physical activity and endurance than typical first aid training.